 Most graduate students receive some type of financial support through departmental assistantships or tuition scholarships.
 Students who are awarded GTAs or GRAs are required to attend a Graduate Assistant Workshop offered through the School of Graduate Studies at the beginning of the Fall semester.
-Students wishing to be considered for financial aid must submit all of their application materials (e.g. GRE scores, letters of reference) by June1.
+Students wishing to be considered for financial aid must submit all of their application materials (e.g. GRE scores, letters of reference) by June 1.
 To be eligible for a tuition scholarship of teaching assistantship, the student must have unconditional status.
+These decisions are made on a semester basis, but it is common for students to maintain the same funding.